INCF/neurohdf/doc/source/hierarchy.rst

 In NeuroHDF, two classes of datasets are defined: a) spatio-temporal datasets mapped to a spatial reference system, and b) generic datasets with data schema as metadata.

-We first discuss the `Region`, which is the unifying reference system for spatio-temporal datasets.
+We first discuss the :ref:`region`, which is the unifying reference system for spatio-temporal datasets.